 In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
-Although it is not possible to determine the pandemic's ultimate length, severity, or impacts on the economy or the College's finances, the College could experience material adverse effects posed by the risks, or our stakeholders' perceptions of the risks, related to COVID-19.
+Although it is not possible to determine the pandemic's ultimate impacts on the economy or the College's finances, the College did experience material adverse effects, related to COVID-19.